inesccorreia/rails-watch-list/README.md

-# Watch List app
+# Watch Movies Everyday app

-This project was creating during an intensive Web Developement bootcamp (full-time) at Le Wagon Lisbon, Portugal.
+The Watch List project was creating during an intensive Web Developement bootcamp (full-time) at Le Wagon Lisbon, Portugal.
+It was a part of the Ruby on Rails frontend module.

 It's a 3-model app, a many to many relationship (N:N).